Does your job leverage your personal strengths at work?

 Others quite likely see strengths in you that you haven’t noticed.
-For example, if you often receive positive feedback on your listening skills, creativity or command of details, pay attention.
+For example, if you often receive positive feedback on your listening skills, creativity, or command of details, pay attention.

-Did honesty come up as strength?
-If so, this quality could manifest at work in the way you tell a client that their budget isn’t sufficient for their project goals, rather than trying to be a yes-person.
-Be sure you note the ROI for your transparency (e.g., an expanded budget; the client’s trust and more projects, etc.).
-And bring it up in your next performance review.
+Did honesty come up as a strength?
+If so, this quality could manifest at work in the way you tell a client that their budget isn’t sufficient for their project goals, rather than you being labeled a yes-person.
+Note the return on investment for your transparency (e.g., an expanded budget, the client’s trust, more projects).
+Be sure to bring it up in your next performance review.

 If dedication and reliability came up as strengths, note occasions where these attributes have paid off for your team.
-If your team relies on you to arrange meetings and set up conferences, include event planning on your resume.
+If your team relies on you to arrange meetings and set up conferences, include event planning on your résumé.

 2. Know what you love.

 Look at the things you like to do in and out of work.
-For example, if you love to write but don’t get a chance to do much of it at work, explore writing opportunities in your current position (could your department use and internal blog or newsletter?).
-If you’re an extroverted developer who loves to talk about your product, is there a technical sales opportunity with your name on it?
+If you love to write but don’t get a chance to do much at work, explore writing opportunities in your current position like an internal blog or newsletter for your department.
+If you’re an extroverted developer who loves to talk about your product, look for technical sales opportunities.

 3. Find your flow state.

-Contemplate an ordinary work day.
+Contemplate an ordinary workday.
 What types of tasks do you most like diving into?
 Do you prefer team scrums or writing technical specs with no interruptions?
 What are you doing at your desk when the hours seem to melt away?

-For example, if the hours you spend reviewing new tools for your team fly by, ask for vendor selection project work.
+If the hours you spend reviewing new tools for your team fly by, ask for vendor selection project work.

 4. Know your relationship style.

-Many job candidates rely on generalizations to find employment, such as: “I’m a people person” or “I’m an organizational wizard.”
-These are great attributes, but you’ll stand out more if you give specifics, like “I’m a wizard at conference planning” or “I can build out project schedules and make accurate estimations like nobody’s business.”
+Many job candidates rely on generalizations to find employment, such as being a “people person” or an “organizational wizard.”
+These are great attributes, but you’ll stand out more if you give specifics when crafting your role.
+This is where the value of being able to identify your personal strengths at work can really help you shine.

-Tapping strengths from a leadership position
+Tapping Strengths from a Leadership Position